• Home

 Next year I’d like to add one more thing to the porch.
 These cute paper bats from Golden Dandelion City on Etsy.
 I think they’d look so neat traveling up the white brick wall next to the windmill.

 I didn’t use a Halloween wreath this year but hanging a festive wreath on the front door with a wire hanger is a quick and easy way to decorate.
-It’s also a fun way to welcome your trick or treaters.
+It’s also a fun way to welcome your trick-or-treaters.
 Etsy and Amazon have tons of Halloween wreaths to choose from.

 candy-corn-wreath